neuronetio/gantt-elastic-webpack/README.md

 `App.vue` is your example Vue App where you can add some other components as well

 `app.js` is entry point for webpack and main js file

+#### uglifyjs
+if you are using uglifyjs in your project be sure to have es6 compatible version like [uglify-es](https://www.npmjs.com/package/uglify-es)